opentext-idol/discover-deploy/README.md

 With the default configuration, the LEMA UI will be available at `https://localhost:8070` once the system has started.

+After the system has started, log in with a user that has the `api.initialize` role.
+The LEMA UI will then perform a one off initialization.

 To show options and other usage information, run:

 ```